MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-manager.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-In this section we will explain how to bring data from many of your sources: From CRM systems, to transactional and survey data, to clickstream, social and other data you might have.
+In this section we will explain how to bring data from many of your sources:
+- CRM systems
+- transactional and survey data
+- clickstream
+- social
+- other data you might have.

 Connecting your data sources is the first step towards unlocking one of the unique product promises - consolidating and reconciling data on your customers from multiple sources that once were disparate and conflicting.

-As shown below, the **Data Manager** includes two moduls: **Get Data** and **Entities**.
-You should click the **Get Data Tile** as shown below and complete the mandatory data ingestion process.
-Then you can either continue to the **Data Configuration** process or exploe the data that you have ingested through the **Entities** module that is accessable both via this screen and via the left side menu.
+Data Manager includes two modules: Get Data and Entities.
+In the [Get Data](pm-get-data.md) topic, you'll learn how to complete the mandatory data ingestion process.
+Then, you can either continue to the data configuration process or explore the data that you have ingested through the Entities module.

 [2a]